AttorneyOnline/docs/AO Documentation/docs/authoring/Basic Troubleshooting.md

 ---
 Thanks to the Official AO Discord and the AO2 Dev Team for the solutions to these issues.
-Screenshots are provided by Crystal#5638
+(Most) Screenshots are provided by Crystal#5638
+Cannot Select Character screenshot provided by chloroxic#2276
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMjI4MDg4MjZdfQ==
+eyJoaXN0b3J5IjpbLTExOTA4MjQ4MDZdfQ==
 -->